-Main Areas of the Collection
+Scope of Collection

-Particular mention should be made of the Library's specialist collections, built up intensively over many years, of historical (editions of) source books, including copies of every art-historically relevant edition of Vasari's Vite, original works of Futurism, topographical literature on Central and Upper Italy, and monographs and exhibition catalogues relating to Italian artists right up to the present.
+Particular mention should be made of the Library's specialist collections, built up intensively over many years, of historical source texts, including copies of every art-historically relevant edition of Vasari's Vite, original works of Futurism, topographical literature on Central and Upper Italy, and monographs and exhibition catalogues relating to Italian artists right up to the present.
 In line with the Institute's research activities, the Library is also expanding its sections on "Art and Cultural History of the Mediterranean" and "History and Theory of Photography" with a careful programme of acquisitions.